Kerolin: International career

 Kerolin was one of four Guarani/Valinhos players to be called up by the Brazil women's national under-17 football team for the 2016 South American U-17 Women's Championship.
 She remained in the squad for the 2016 FIFA U-17 Women's World Cup in Jordan.
 In 2018, Kerolin scored two goals over three games she played representing the Brazil women's national under-20 football team at the FIFA U-20 Women's World Cup in France.

 The senior Brazil women's national football team head coach Vadão called Kerolin up for the first time in September 2018, for a friendly match against England at Meadow Lane, Nottingham.
 She earned her first cap in the match, appearing as a 56th-minute substitute for Debinha in Brazil's 1–0 defeat.

 After breaking into the senior national team, she was praised by veteran teammate Formiga: "Kerolin has a huge future.
 She's got so much talent and she doesn't have fear.
 If she keeps her feet on the ground, she can go as far as she wants.
 It's up to her."

 Kerolin was not eligible to play at the 2019 FIFA Women's World Cup because she was provisionally suspended from football and still awaiting the final judgement from CONMEBOL in respect of her failed doping tests.

 On 6 January 2021, Kerolin's suspension ended and she was called into a national team training camp for evaluation by Brazil's new coach Pia Sundhage.
 Sundhage said: "I heard a lot of good things about her [Kerolin].
 She is an excellent player.
 Yes, she has been out of action for two years, but we will see how she will do."

+Kerolin played the 2023 FIFA Women's World Cup, where Brazil fell in the group stage.